xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 | itemgroup | A string array of additional sources that should be compiled. |
 | symbols | A string array of conditional compile symbols that can be used in the sources. |

 Define a `DEV` symbol to be passed so that we can wrap the `namespace` with it.
-Of course you can add as many as you would like.
+Of course, you can add as many as you would like.

 ```javascript